s15n/par-lang/docs/src/expressions.md

 > &nbsp;&nbsp; | [_DoExpression_](#do-expressions) \
 > &nbsp;&nbsp; | [_ChanExpression_](#channel-expressions)

-Some expressions are evaluated strictly, some lazily. todo: which

 Every expression desugars to a [channel expression](#channel-expressions).
 In the most simple way, that is
 ```par
 expr